strvcom/docs/README.md

 ## Introduction

-This library is a pre-configured Docusarus setup, originally used to create the [documentation](https://strvcom.github.io/strv-web/) for the STRV Website.
-It is composed with a set of defaults that aim at simplify and standardize the process of documentating projects – inside, and possibly beyond STRV.
+This library is a pre-configured Docusarus setup generator, originally used to create the [documentation](https://strvcom.github.io/strv-web/) for the STRV Website.
+It is composed of a set of defaults that aim at simplifying and standardizing the process of documenting projects – inside, and possibly beyond STRV.

 If used to the fullest, this setup includes: